MrD4rkne/QueflityMVC/README.md

 - **Custom pagination**: A custom, reusable pagination module has been developed, featuring a factory and partial view for enhanced usability and flexibility.
 This module streamlines pagination implementation across various sections of the application, offering a seamless user experience and reducing development overhead.
+- **Emails**: sending emails via SMTP using MailKit and Quartz for one-off jobs

 ## Installation
 ### Installation by Visual Studio